act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 3

-This `span` element contains text content that automatically updates multiple times without user intervention and there is a button available to hide the automatically updating content.
-The rule is not applicable to the second `p` element because it has a child (the `span` element) whose content updates.
+This `span` element contains text content that is automatically **changed** multiple times without user intervention and there is a button available to hide the automatically updating content.
+The rule is not applicable to the second `p` element because it has a **child changed** (the `span` element).

 ```html
 <body onload="startUpdates()">